The debate for and against a fall provincial election

 He was quick to dismiss that, saying that’s not enough reason, especially at this time of challenges brought on by the Coronavirus pandemic and the attendant impacts.

 The approval rating is tempting – Horgan has the best numbers among premiers in all of Canada, and the populace is generally satisfied with his government’s performance in handling the Coronavirus pandemic.
-(Thanks, Dr. Bonnie Harvey).
+(Thanks, Dr. Bonnie Henry).

 Another temptation to go to the polls is the lagging fortunes of the BC Liberals who have made it clear they don’t want an election now.
 So what could go wrong?